TrellixVulnTeam/swahilipython_SCMU/Doc/using/mac.rst

 in that document.

-If you are familiar with Python on other Unix platforms you should read the section on running Python scripts from the Unix shell.
+If you are familiar with Python on other Unix platforms you should read the section on running Python scripts kutoka the Unix shell.

 How to run a Python script